-- a. transferable securities issued by a body corporate carrying in aggregate 20% or more of the votes which may be cast at a general meeting of that body corporate; - b. non-voting shares representing more than 10% of the issued share capital of the issuing body corporate; - c. more than 25% of the units of a collective investment scheme; - d. more than 10% of the debt securities issued by any single issuing body; or - e. more than 10% of the approved money market instruments issued by a single body.
+- (1) transferable securities issued by a body corporate carrying in aggregate 20% or more of the votes which may be cast at a general meeting of that body corporate; - (2) non-voting shares representing more than 10% of the issued share capital of the issuing body corporate; - (3) more than 25% of the units in a collective investment scheme; - (4) more than 10% of the debt securities issued by any single issuing body; or - (5) more than 10% of the money market instruments issued by a single body.

-8. GENERAL
+6. GENERAL

-The Scheme may not acquire any investment which has an actual contingent liability attached unless the maximum amount of such liability is ascertainable at the time of acquisition.

-The restrictions on investment set out above are tighter than those imposed by COLL in the following respect under the heading "Deposits", COLL does not require a certain rating for an Approved Bank.
+- (1) The Scheme may not acquire any investment which has an actual contingent liability attached unless the maximum amount of such liability is ascertainable at the time of acquisition. - (2) The restrictions on investment set out above are tighter than those imposed by the COLL Sourcebook in the following respects: - under the heading "Derivatives and Forward Transactions", sub-paragraphs (3) and (4) on page 11 are in addition to restrictions imposed by the COLL Sourcebook as amended; and - 2. under the heading "Deposits", the COLL Sourcebook does not require a certain rating for an Approved Bank.

-9. BORROWING POWERS
+7. BORROWING POWERS

-The Trustee of the Scheme may, in accordance with COLL and with the instructions of the Manager, borrow sums of money for the use of each Sub-Fund on terms that the borrowing is repayable out of the property of the relevant Sub-Fund.
+The Trustee of the Scheme may, in accordance with this paragraph and the COLL Sourcebook and with the instructions of the Manager, borrow sums of money for the use of each Sub-Fund on terms that the borrowing is repayable out of the property of the relevant Sub-Fund.
 The power to borrow is subject to the obligation of the Scheme to comply with any restriction in the Trust Deed constituting the Scheme.

-The Manager must ensure that borrowing is on a temporary basis and that borrowings are not persistent.
-For this purpose the Manager must have regard in particular to:
+The Manager must ensure that borrowing is on a temporary basis and that borrowing is not persistent and, for this purpose, the Manager must have regard in particular to:

-- a) the duration of any period of borrowing; and - b) the number of occasions on which it has resorted to borrowing in any period.
+- a) duration of any period of borrowing; and - b) the number of occasions on which it has resorted to borrowing in any period.

-Such borrowings must be made from the eligible institutions and the period of borrowings must not exceed three months without the prior written consent of the Trustee.
-Borrowings must not exceed 10 per cent of the value of the property of the relevant Sub-Fund of the Scheme.
+Such borrowings must be made from Eligible Institutions or an Approved Bank and the period of borrowings must not exceed three months without the prior consent of the Trustee.
+Borrowings must not exceed 10% of the value of the property of the relevant Sub-Fund.